etamme/federated-sip/README.md

 Generic Federated SIP server configuration

-The core opensips server fuctions as a registrar, and federated sip server.
+The core opensips server functions as a registrar, and federated sip server.